paulfoley/Udacity_Nanodegree-Data_Analyst/OpenStreetMap_Data-Wrangle/README.md

 ### OSM Sample File

 After initially downloading the [OpenStreetMap Denver/Boulder, CO Area](https://mapzen.com/data/metro-extracts/metro/denver-boulder_colorado/), the OSM file is very large.
 So the ‘sample_output_osm.py’ script was written to output a sample file of the data that is 1/100th the size.
-The data output is named `denver_sample.osm`, but to clarify the sample data includes samples from both Boulder, Denver, and the metro areas.
+The data output is named `denver_sample.osm`, but to clarify the sample data includes samples from Boulder, Denver, and the metro areas.
 The abbreviated file name was chosen for ease of typing.

 ### Instructions to get CSV Files into an SQL Database